Cameron-Grams/TEAM_HIT_HURRICANES/README.md

 **Use Case:** *A party interested in the communication on Twitter during a hurricane presents a collection of Tweet ids from known storm periods and asks for insights into how they can better format or structure communication over Twitter by examining trends or patterns in communication during the storm period.*

 ### Quick Start
-The `6.EXTENDED_PIPELINE.ipynb` notebook demonstrates the integration of the techniques that we developed to examine hurricane related communication over Twitter. **Example A** will execute in the notebook with sample data.  **Example B** requires the use of the features in the DataHandler that draw from the Twitter API.
+The `6.EXTENDED_PIPELINE.ipynb` notebook demonstrates the integration of the techniques that we developed to examine hurricane related communication over Twitter. **Example A** will execute in the notebook with sample data[^1].  **Example B** requires the use of the features in the DataHandler that draw from the Twitter API.

 Employing the data handler and notebooks that collect historical data from Twitter requires an [Twitter Developer Academic Research](https://developer.twitter.com/en/products/twitter-api/academic-research) account.
 Configure a `config.py` file with the account credentials as specified from the developer account.
 Additionally the use of the API will require managing the rate-limiting features of the Twitter API.
 Cell Blocks from **Example B** should be considered for possible asynchronous use, it may be more efficient to collect the datasets from the API independent of the other functions of the notebook.